BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/dft.md

 The original signal is then multiplied with that *window function* to get a *windowed signal*.
 Then we take the Fourier transform of that windowed signal!

-To obtain frequency information at different time instances, one shifts the *window function* across time and computes a Fourier transform for each of the resulting *windowed singals*.
+To obtain frequency information at different time instances, one shifts the *window function* across time and computes a Fourier transform for each of the resulting *windowed signals*.
 Each chunk is *Fourier transformed*, and the complex result is added to a matrix, which records magnitude and phase for each point in time and frequency.
 This can be expressed as: